espeak-ng/espeak-ng/docs/dictionary.md

 ## Character Substitution

 Character substitutions can be specified by using a `.replace` section at the start of the `*_rules` file.
-Each line specified either one or two alphabetic characters to be replaced by another one or two alphabetic characters.
-This substitution is done to a word before word is searched in `*_list` or `*_listx` file and translated using the spelling-to-phoneme rules.
+In each line one character can be replaced by one or two characters.
+(Source and target of replacement can consume up to four bytes.)
+This substitution is done to a word _before_ word is searched in `*_list` or `*_listx` file and translated using the spelling-to-phoneme rules.
-Only the lower-case version of the characters needs to be specified. e.g.
+Only the lower-case version of the characters needs to be specified. e.g.:

 	.replace
 	   ô   ő   // (Hungarian) allow the use of o-circumflex instead of o-double-accute